rping-qwfpgj/Legend-Of-Zelda/1Sprint Reflection/README.md

 DODONGO: Can only be damaged by sword/bombs.
 If a bomb is used, the Dodongo must be facing the direction of where the bomb is coming from to take damage.
 Two bomb hits will kill it.

 GOHMA: Only takes damage when the eye is open, only takes damage from sword/bows.
+NOTE: Can be kind of hard to defeat, recommend grabbing all of the rupees in room 18 to load up on ammo if needed to kill it for now.

 OLD MAN BOSS: Is simply the old man sprite, but he now moves around and shoots out orb projectiles as he moves.